extremelystiff/autosergency-server/README.md

-Quick scrpit to Get a Sandstorm Server running.
+Quick scrpit to Get an Insurgency Sandstorm Server running.
 Auto Downloads steamcmd and the game, ports for UFW, and additional option files, mapcycles and startup parameters in the Ubuntu CLI.

 Use:
 sudo chmod +x sandstorm_manager.sh